Men’s Undershirts: Pros & Cons and How to Wear Them RIGHT

 Better Style

-Undershirts can smarten you up by keeping ample chest hair from poking through the surface of your shirt.
+Undershirts can smarten you up by keeping your nipples from showing or ample chest hair from poking through the surface of your shirt.
 Plus, well-cut undershirts are not visible in the collar area, even if you wear your top two shirt buttons unbuttoned.

 Less Wear & Tear